vishvesprabakar/error-makes-clever-flex-subscription/README.md

 ## Acknowledgments

-I'd like to express my gratitude to [error makes clever, tutorials] that helped me in creating this Udemy clone.
+I'd like to express my gratitude to [error makes clever, tutorials] that helped me in creating this Subscription clone.

 Enjoy exploring my subscription website, and thank you for visiting!